kaniini/apk-gtk/README.md

 Right now, gtk2 is used because the main Alpine desktop is gtk2, but in theory the code should build against gtk3 and vte3 as well.

 This does *not* deal with privilege elevation, pkexec should be used.
+A reasonable default policy is installed in the appropriate location for most systems to allow for using pkexec with apk-gtk.

 ## Screenshots